Second Chances

 TURNING SURPLUS INTO SUSTAINABILITY*

-Our Impact
+2026 Impact

-In 2025, we streamlined distribution, expanded volunteer support, improved signage and crowd flow, and strengthened collaboration between growers, the DUG, and community partners.
+We’ve streamlined distribution, expanded volunteer support, improved signage and crowd flow, and strengthened collaboration between growers, the DUG, and community partners.

-Gardens Supported Across Denver
+Gardens & Food Forests Supported Across Denver

 Hours Volunteered by DUG Staff and Community